CA2204: Literals should be spelled correctly

 |Breaking Change||Non Breaking|

-A method passes a literal string to that is used in a parameter or property that requires a localized string and the literal string contains one or more words that are not recognized by the Microsoft spelling checker library.
+A literal string is passed as an argument for a localizable parameter, or to a localizable property, and the string contains one or more words that are not recognized by the Microsoft spelling checker library.

 This rule checks a literal string that is passed as a value to a parameter or property when one or more of the following cases is true: